 21.4.6 At the study group meeting the decision of the delegations to apply this approval procedure must also be unopposed by any Member State present.

-21.4.7 Exceptionally, but only during the study group meeting, delegations may request more time to consider their positions.
-Unless advised of formal opposition from any of these delegations within a period of one month after the last day of the meeting, the approval process by consultation shall continue.
-In this case, the draft shall be submitted to the next WTDC for consideration.
+21.4.7 Exceptionally, but only during the study group meeting, delegations may request more time to consider their positions, while explaining the reasons.
+Unless advised of formal opposition, with reasons given, from any of these delegations within a period of one month after the last day of the meeting, the approval process by consultation shall continue.
+In this case, the draft shall be submitted to the next meeting of the study group to consider the approval mechanism or to the next WTDC for consideration.

 21.4.8 For the application of the approval procedure by consultation, within one month of the adoption of a draft new or revised Recommendation by a study group, the Director shall request Member States to indicate within three months whether they approve or do not approve the proposal.
 This request shall be accompanied by the complete final text, in the official languages, of the proposed new or revised Recommendation.